HarrisonHall/slipstream/README.md

 # Slipstream

-Feed aggregator, filterer, and combinator.
+Feed fetcher, filterer, and aggregator.

 ## Crates

-- `slipfeed` - Feed aggregator, filterer, and combinator.
+- `slipfeed` - Feed fetcher, filterer, and aggregator.
 - `slipknot` - Simple CLI `slipfeed` server.
 - `slipstore` - `slipfeed` persistent storage.
 - `slipstream` - UI for `slipfeed`, backed by `slipstore`.

 ## Getting Started

-`slipknot` is a command-line application for serving feeds from existing feeds a la Yahoo Pipes.
+`slipknot` is a command-line application for serving filtered/aggregated feeds from existing feeds a la Yahoo Pipes.
 A simple configuration file (e.g.
-[slipknot.toml](examples/slipknot.toml)) is used to define feeds, relationships, and filters.
+[slipknot.toml](examples/config/slipknot.toml)) is used to define feeds, relationships, and filters.
+While still a work-in-progress, running something like `slipknot --config <your-config.toml> --port <your-port>` will start a web server that exposes the following endpoints:

+- `/config` for viewing the config.
+- `/all` for viewing all entries.
+- `/feed/<feed_name>` for viewing a specific feed.
+- `/tag/<tag_name>` for viewing a feed for entries with a specific tag.

 ## Roadmap

+While `slipknot` is usable, these crates are far from complete.

 - `slipfeed`
   - [ ] Improve generic `Entry` model and parsing